footcricket05/Quizify/README.md

 ## About ℹ️

-Quizify-WebApp is a web-based platform designed to help you create, manage, and take quizzes.
+Quizify is a web-based platform designed to help you create, manage, and take quizzes.
 Whether you're an educator, trainer, or just someone looking to test knowledge, this application provides an intuitive and user-friendly interface for building and taking quizzes.

 ## Features 🌟